Target Audience: All beautiful people on this planet.

 2. Forgot Password feature is not working fine.

-3. Carousel on home page is not working.
+3. Carousel on a homepage is not working.

 “Affects a minimal set of users and/or a very small range of system functionality”